disruptiveplanets/AIME/data/scan-perigee-sync/readme.md

 ## Aug 16

 46 is done.
 I pulled the data, checked that it's good, pushed it to the SC, and deleted the records of the old asteroid solutions.
 The next time I run scan-perigee, it will compute 46.
 But I won't run it until 37 is done.

+## Aug 18

+37 is done.
+TX-E1 is down for maintenance, but I will soon push the data to the SC and start the extractions for 37 and 46.